 Child support is the money that either or both divorced parents are required to pay by law towards the cost of raising the children.
 In St. Louis, child support may be ordered by the courts or by the Missouri Family Support Division – Child Support Enforcement.
+If you’re wondering how much does a child support lawyer cost, you should know that the return on your investment could be invaluable.

 Although every case is unique, Missouri law has set out a standard formula, which is used when calculating child support.
 The courts usually make their child support order based on this formula.